Health & Safety Guidance

-- All students who are in quarantine or isolation on campus will be fully supported including dining services, counseling, health services, and academic advising.
+- All residential students who are in quarantine or isolation on campus will be fully supported including dining services, counseling, health services, and academic advising.

 Assistant Professor Monika Schuler and Associate Professor Nancy W. Street from the College of Nursing & Health Sciences and Marianne Sullivan, Director of Health Services provided the campus community with information on COVID-19 on March 3, 2020.